lulzsun/libobs-sharp/README.md

     - obs-plugins
 ```

-Using the `obs_net.example` project as an example, this is how the libobs files should be located under `Debug` folder in order for everything to work correctly when debugging.
+Using the `libobs-sharp.example` project as an example, this is how the libobs files should be located under `Debug` folder in order for everything to work correctly when debugging.

 ```
 - Debug